DH9GMB/balefire/src/content/docs/blocking/Method/dns-hijacking.md

 description: 'Learn About DNS Hijacking.'
 posted: 2024-09-21T21:00:00.000Z
 ---
+### DNS spoofing in Internet Censorship
-DNS spoofing is one of the simple and affordable methods of restricting website access which is easy to circumvent.
-The IP address of the website is intentionally replaced with a different one by ISP, to prevent the user from connecting to the real address and accessing the website.
+**DNS spoofing** is one of the simple and affordable methods of restricting website access which is relatively easy to circumvent.
+The IP address of the website is intentionally replaced with a different one by the ISP to prevent the user from connecting to the real address and accessing the website.

-Typical errors you may encounter in a browser in case of DNS hijacking:
+Typical errors you may encounter in a browser in case of DNS hijacking include:
->
- - ERR_NAME_NOT_RESOLVED
- - ERR_DNS_TIMED_OUT
- - (sometimes) HTTPS certificate error
- - (sometimes) ERR_CONNECTION_REFUSED
+- **ERR_NAME_NOT_RESOLVED**: Indicates that the domain name could not be resolved to an IP address.
+- **ERR_DNS_TIMED_OUT**: Suggests that the DNS server is unresponsive or unreachable.
+- (sometimes) **HTTPS certificate error**: Occurs when the redirected page doesn’t match the certificate of the expected site.
+- (sometimes) **ERR_CONNECTION_REFUSED**: Implies that the user was redirected to an inaccessible or non-functional server.

-The IP is usually changed to the block page hosted by ISP, which tells the user that the website is blocked.
-That’s why this type of blocking could be usually clearly distinguished from any other.
+In most cases, the IP address is changed to point to a block page hosted by the ISP, which informs the user that the website is blocked.
+This makes DNS hijacking relatively easy to identify compared to other methods of censorship, such as deep packet inspection or IP blocking.

-DNS hijacking is usually applied only for the DNS resolvers provided by the ISP.
-DNS spoofing is a subtype of DNS hijacking, in which ISP applies hijacking to any other DNS resolver (not only hosted by ISP itself).
+DNS hijacking typically targets DNS resolvers provided by the ISP itself.
+However, **DNS spoofing**, a more intrusive subtype of DNS hijacking, occurs when the ISP manipulates DNS responses regardless of the resolver being used, including third-party resolvers such as Google Public DNS or Cloudflare.

 This type of block could be detected by many censorship checking software and services, such as:
 >